lyhistory/lyhistory.github.io/_posts/2019-04-03-env-virtualbox.md

 ![](/content/images/post/20190403/3.png)
 ![](/content/images/post/20190403/4.png)

-for some reason, dhcp not working sometimes for the bridged adapter, if you find that dhcp doesn't allocate ip for your bridged interface, then you can manually do:
+somehow dhcp not working sometimes for the bridged adapter, if you find that dhcp doesn't allocate ip for your bridged interface, you can manually fix it:
 `dhclient eth0`
 or you can edit network interface config to make it static
 ```